 Make a list of everyone you will be getting gifts for and decide how much you want to spend on each gift as well as how much you will spend on decorations and food.

 Using a credit card makes it easy to overspend, so if you go shopping in person, consider bringing the exact amount with you in cash to ensure that you don’t go over your predetermined budget.

 Another thing to budget wisely is your time.
 There are usually a lot of events during the holiday season and sometimes you just can’t do it all.

 Don’t over-commit yourself – be prepared to say no. You may have to politely decline some invitations to ensure that you can actually enjoy the holidays.

 Preparation goes a long way when it comes to reducing holiday stress.

 If you’re hosting a holiday dinner, plan your meal and prepare what dishes you can in advance to avoid having to do everything the day-of.

 Don’t leave cleaning until Christmas or the day of the event.
 You always wind up having less time than you thought you would have.
 So, start a few days out and maybe tackle a room or two each day.

-Also, fighting through massive crowds of people at the last minute frantically trying to find gifts for everyone on your list is no fun.
-That’s why I like to shop online.
+Also, fighting through massive crowds of people at the last minute frantically trying to find gifts for everyone on your list is no fun...and now thanks to the COVID, it's actually risky.

 3. Continue Your Self-Care